 Summary

-Insert from specification

-This section should provide an overview of your position/ function

-Background to your function/team/directorate

-What the overall purpose of your team is
+The National Coarse Fish Rearing Unit at Calverton near Nottingham use Polytunnels to warm up the water in rearing ponds using solar heating.

+A number of these tunnels have been in use for more than 25 years and are now beyond economical repair.
+The contract is to supply 4 twin-span tunnels and covers for mounting over pre-existing ponds.

+We are looking to replace the existing curved sided twin-span tunnels (see attached images) with straight sided ones to maximise room inside the structure and around the edges of the ponds.
+The tunnel sizes are fixed and cannot be adjusted.
+Sizes and dimensions are detailed elsewhere.

 Contract Length

-It is anticipated that this contract will be awarded to one supplier for a period of ……. months /weeks (delete as appropriate) to end no later than dd/mm/yy Prices will remain fixed for the duration of the contract award period.
-We may at our sole discretion extend this contract to include related or further work.
-Any extension shall be agreed in advance of any work commencing and may be subject to further competition.
+The contract to supply the Multi-span Poly-tunnels will be awarded to the successful supplier no later than 18/12/2020 Prices will remain fixed for the duration of the contract award.

 Any amendment to contract prices for the extensions are to be by negotiation.

-The Environment Agency Conditions of Contract for Goods / Services / Research (Appendix C) shall apply to this contract.
+The Environment Agency Conditions of Contract for Goods (Appendix C) shall apply to this contract.

 Please ensure you attach a copy of the terms and conditions to the appendices before issuing this RFQ.

-This contract shall be managed on behalf of the Agency by ….Project Manager’s name and contact details
+This contract shall be managed on behalf of the Agency by Alan Henshaw

 Contact Details and Timeline

-Enter contact name will be your contact for any questions linked to the content of the quote pack or the process.
+Richard Pitman 07799133174.
+Richard.pitman@environment-agency.gov.uk will be your contact for any questions linked to the content of the quote pack or the process.
 Please submit any questions by email and note that both the question and the response will be circulated to all tenderers.

-Enter contact details for bidding suppliers to contact you

-Please use your timescales template to estimate the timescales of the project – enough time needs to be allocated to potential suppliers to submit a quote.

 Key elements of the process have been reviewed.
 Anticipated dates for planned activities are below: